 #2 Identify Entry Points

-- Uptrend: Price should absorb lower liquidity (Swing Lows) before moving upward;
+- Uptrend: the price must absorb the lower liquidity (Swing Lows) and then, after a retest, move upward;

 - Downtrend: Price hunts higher liquidity (Swing Highs) before moving downward.